-I know I know, you think I'm being irresponsible; telling the average woman that they can recover from a baby like an Olympic Gold Medalist.
-But hear me out.
+I know I know, you think I'm being irresponsible; telling the average woman that they can recover like an Olympic Gold Medalist, but hear me out.
 Recovery should not be about a specific time frame, specific weightloss, certain fitness level or getting those six pack abs.
 It doesn't matter if you have stretch marks, weigh a 100 or 250 lbs.
 I'm not even saying you need to spend hours and hours exercising every day.

-It's the muscles that are most affected by pregnancy and childbirth (pelvic floor, transverse abdominals and diaphragm).
-These along with the outer core muscles have been stretched out for almost 9 months.
+Core/pelvic floor muscles are most affected by pregnancy and childbirth.
+Inner and outer core muscles have stretched out for almost 9 months.
+While activation is an easy first step..the muscles all need to be loaded gradually.
+Core muscles need to be able to regain strength (the ability to generate force) and stiffness (the ability to resist lengthening against a force like intra abdominal pressure).
 It should be the FIRST STEP in returning to exercise and daily activities.
-It is going to take some specific work to regain that activation/strength and stability and planks while they are a great exercise just do not address the inner core properly if the inner core isn't strong or activating correctly in the first place.
-It's also not enough to just do basic transverse ab exercises either.
-Postnatal core work needs to be progressive and work out to the outer core as well for total core reconditioning.
+It is going to take some specific work to regain that activation/strength and stability.
+Planks while they are a great exercise, only strengthen the core one way.
+The Core needs to be able to generate force in all directions and also stabilize against all planes of motion.
+Postnatal core work needs to be progressive for total core reconditioning.
 This, along with my own issues postpartum, is what drove me to create the ReCORE progression.

 Assessing Ab Sets (relaxing/engaging core with pelvic floor, neutral spine, no rib flaring etc..)